-Today, we conduct around 100 flights a day being the most trusted domestic airline in Nepal securing the trademark of trust and safety in 23 years of service.
+Today, we conduct more than 100 flights a day being the most trusted domestic airline in Nepal securing the trademark of trust and safety in 24 years of service.
 In these years of trusted flying, we have flown over 13.6 million passengers.
 Our market share is currently around 65 percent as we continue to make a profit for the past two decades.

 Among the few aspirant entrepreneurs was Mr. Surendra Bahadur Basnet, the man who came from a humble background but had already made his influence through various senior positions in government jobs.
 Few of the reputed titles Mr. Basnet has been honored with are Chief Justice at the Supreme Court, Founder Chief Election Commissioner, Minister of Law, Justice, and Education, Minister of Finance Industry, Commerce & Supplies, First Chairman of Press Council, Legal Commissions.